SAP-archive/sap-iot-ttn-integration/README.md

 1. Follow this tutorial to create a node js app, that reads all incoming messages from all your tracking devices: [https://www.thethingsnetwork.org/docs/applications/nodejs/quick-start.html](https://www.thethingsnetwork.org/docs/applications/nodejs/quick-start.html)
 2. You can now see the data coming through on your computer

-## Create Device and Thing Model in SAP Leonardo IoT
+## Create Device and Thing Model in SAP IoT

 1. Follow the first 2 tutorials at [https://developers.sap.com/group.iot-setup-scp-service.html](https://developers.sap.com/group.iot-setup-scp-service.html) to have a device model but
     1. add another capability with name ttn\_env\_tracker\_capability (also use the same as the capability alternate id) and add the following 3 properties to it: analog\_in\_4 (float), temperature\_5 (float), luminosity\_6 (integer) and analog\_in\_7 (float)